Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Problem Setting and Defenses

 \item The \Loss{} defense discards points that are not well fit by a model trained (without any data sanitization) on the full dataset $\sD$:

-For a linear model, this is conceptually similar to the \slab{} defense, except that the relevant feature dimension is learned using the loss function instead of being fixed as the direction between the class centroids.
+It is similar to the trimmed loss defense proposed in the context of regression in \citet{jagielski2018manipulating}.
+For a linear model, it is similar to the \slab{} defense, except that the relevant dimension is learned using the loss function instead of being fixed as the direction between the class centroids.

 \item The \PCA{} defense assumes that the clean data lies in some low-rank subspace, and that poisoned data therefore will have a large component out of this subspace \citep{rubinstein2009antidote}.
 Let $X$ be the data matrix, with the $i$-th row containing $x_i$, the features of the $i$-th training point.
 Then: